captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 Even at work?
 ---
-Even when you need a little?
+Even when you need a little release?
 ---
+## OLIVER:
-occasionally...
+VERY occasionally...
 ---
 ## SAM:
 you do.